microsoft/fluentui/apps/public-docsite/src/pages/Styles/FabricIconsPage/docs/web/FabricIconsUsage.md

 The Fluent UI SVG icon set is released under the MIT License.

-The `@fluentui/react-icons` package contains SVG-based icons wrapped in React components.
+The `@fluentui/react-icons` package is an icon offering from the fluentui-system-icons design set.
+It contains SVG-based icons wrapped in React components.
 Because each icon is its own component, you only need to import and bundle the icons used in your application.

 There are two different styles of each icon, `Filled` and `Regular`.
 These are by default sized to `1em`, and can be scaled up or down to suit your needs.